 Dry lubricants are usually made from wax, Teflon, or ceramic.
 When you apply them on the chain, they are wet, but they dry quickly, forming a protective layer.

-They are usually suspended in some sort of a liquid which allows them to penetrate deep into the chain, between the pins and rollers.
+They are usually suspended in some sort of a liquid that allows them to penetrate deep into the chain, between the pins and rollers.
 The liquid then evaporates, leaving a dry protective film.

 Their main advantage over wet lubes is that they do not attract dirt.
 The dry protective layer will not allow dirt and dust to attach to the chain, so they are ideal for mountain bikes in dry weather.